bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 <!-- todo auto insert toc / image/ description here -->

+unRAID is a home NAS system, and it's also my first time using a NAS.
+Because some friends are using it, I didn't consider other NAS systems.
+It has been running stably for many years with an excellent user experience, so I'm recording this to share with others.

 # Table of Contents

 # Usage of File Sharing Function